AlibabaCloudDocs/mts/intl.en-US/SDK Reference/Upload SDK/Instructions for use.md

 -   Initialize the upload SDK

     The AccessKey and token can be used to grant permissions during initialization.
 Considering the security of the AccessKey stored on the client, it is recommended that the AccessKey be used only for testing and the token be used in the production environment.
-For details, see [Developer guide \> Upload a video file \> Overview](https://help.aliyun.com/document_detail/42615.html).
+For more information, see [Developer guide \> Upload a video file \> Overview](../../../../reseller.en-US/Developer Guide/Upload videos/Overview.md#).

 -   Select a file